 - When part of the wild cherry tree is eaten, your horse’s stomach acid creates hydrogen cyanide which quickly enters the bloodstream.
 Here, the cyanide prevents oxygen from getting into your horse’s cells, creating a backlog of oxygen in the blood and turning it bright red.

 - Horses will have trouble breathing, often with flared nostrils.
 Your horse’s pupils could be dilated, and convulsions, coma, and respiratory failure lead to death.
 There are treatments, and obviously, time is of the essence here.

 - These trees, while producing delicious fruit, are also members of the prunus species like the wild cherry trees.
 They also operate with the same toxins, creating cyanide in wilted leaves.

 - The biggest issue with acorns, and I hear this from you guys a lot, is that small doses are usually harmless to horses.
 I get a lot of comments similar to “My horse eats them all the time and he’s fine!”
 That might be the case, but it might not be that way forever.
-Or he’s just sick enough to not feel well and hide it from you.
+Or he’s just sick enough not to feel well and hide it from you.
 My point is that just because it seems OK to eat toxic things, doesn’t mean it is.

 - The tannins in acorns mess with how proteins are metabolized in your horse.
 Ulcers, kidney failure, colic, constipation, diarrhea, and other GI problems are caused by acorn toxins.

-- No one really knows how much of a dose is needed to severely harm a horse, which is a double problem as there’s no antidote, either.
+- No one knows how much of a dose is needed to severely harm a horse, which is a double problem as there’s no antidote, either.
 Like some other toxic trees, treating the symptoms and providing supportive care is all your vet can do.